Millom: Landmarks

 St. George's Church stands within the town on a small hill and with its steeple is the biggest landmark of the town, being visible from many miles away.

 The area's bigger landmark is the significant hill of Black Combe standing 1,970 ft above sea level.
 It forms a grand panoramic viewing platform of the south-western Lake District and also offers views of England, Scotland, Ireland and Wales on a clear day.

-Millom Discovery Centre (previously known as 'Millom Folk Museum' and 'Millom Heritage Museum And Visitor Centre') presents a snapshot of past times in Millom, paying particular attention to the historical development of the area brought about by the significant iron ore mining and iron works.
+Millom Heritage and Arts Centre (formerly Millom Discovery Centre and Millom Folk Museum) at Millom railway station presents a snapshot of past times in Millom, paying particular attention to the historical development of the area brought about by the significant iron ore mining and iron works.

 Millom Rock Park is situated high on the north rim of the nearby Ghyll Scaur Quarry in the parish of Millom Without.
 A viewpoint in the Rock Park permits views into the working quarry and overlooks the processing machinery.
 There is an avenue of 15 large rock specimens with detailed interpretation panels.

 There are two nature reserves near the town, both of which are located on the Duddon Estuary; an internationally important area for wildlife and designated a Site of Special Scientific Interest (SSSI).
 Hodbarrow Nature Reserve is owned by the RSPB and is located to the south of the town, which in October 2005, saw the unveiling of its new public aid, with logos produced by local artists Stuart Edwards and Holly Parminter.
 Millom Iron Works Local Nature Reserve is located to the east of the town.
 Both reserves are important for tern species and a number of wading birds and waterfowl.
 Hodbarrow is renowned for large numbers of wildfowl during the winter.
 Various birds of prey can be seen hunting on both reserves throughout the year.

 RAF Millom Museum closed in 2010.